MonoGame/Starter-Kit-3D-Platformer/README.md

 Once you have organised your level you can go to the scripting tab in blender and run the provided script.
-This script will examine all the objects in the `Scene` collection and export their properties to the `level.json` file.
+This script will examine all the objects in the `Scene` collection and export their properties to a `.json` file.
-If you want to export to a different file you can change the name in the script.
+The name of the file is taken from the collection nanme.
+The script will also produce a `levels.json` file which contains a list of all the levels in the game.
+This will allow you to easily add new levels.

 ## Ideas for Improvements